Frequently Asked Questions—Study Abroad

 May I participate in more than one study abroad program during the same term?

 No. You may only participate in one study abroad program at a time.
-Additionally, you may not register for any class on campus during your study abroad term.
+However, you may register for Michigan Tech online courses during the same term.

-If you are going to be getting back to campus after the semester starts, you will need to speak with your instructors to see if they will allow you to make up the work that you miss until you return.
-Instructors will be listed on the Schedule of Classes.
-If the instructor is not listed, speak with that department to find out who will be teaching or contact the Registrar's Office, and they will let you know whom you should contact.
+If you are returning to campus after the semester starts, you will need to speak with your instructors to see if they will allow you to make up the work you miss.
+Instructors will be listed on Banweb's course registration search program.
+If the instructor is not listed, speak with that department to find out who will be teaching or contact the Registrar's Office,.